surPoudel/basicPythonforBeginners/README.md

 # Jupyter Notebook
 If you are new to using jupyter notebook.
 I suggest you go through basic tutorial.
 For example, I just googled jupyter notebook introduction and got the following website.
 I think this is a good introduction.
 You can also look at the youtube tutorials. https://realpython.com/jupyter-notebook-introduction/

+# Conda Users
+I suggest you make an independent environment and manage that environment installing needed packages for advanced user of python.
+We will need it in future so I suggest you go through https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html to understand how to install conda in your computer